Covid-19 Updates

 The University of Minnesota is committed to taking prompt and effective steps intended to end sexual harassment, sexual assault, stalking, relationship violence, and related retaliation, prevent their recurrence and, as appropriate, remedy their effects.

-University policy on Sexual Harassment, Sexual Assault, Stalking and Relationship Violence defines sexual harassments as unwelcome conduct on the basis of sex under the following conditions:
+The University policy on Sexual Harassment, Sexual Assault, Stalking and Relationship Violence outlines definitions and procedures related to these types of misconduct.

 - unreasonably interferes with an individual’s employment or educational performance,